IBM/svccat/workshop/Lab2/README.md

 # Manually provision a Redis instance

 We want some sort of stable backing store for our application to store it's state in.
+For the purposes of this workshop, we'll be using a service available publically on IBM Cloud.
+While it would technically be possible to plug this service directly into our Kube cluster using the IBM Cloud Dashboard, this step is really a stand in for any sort of manually provisioned service.
+It could be a pre existing legacy service, or a service managed using some other workflow.

-Look on the [IBM Cloud Catalog](https://console.bluemix.net/catalog/) for the Redis Cloud service.
-Provision and instance of the free 30 MB tier service.
+Head over to the [IBM Cloud Catalog](https://console.bluemix.net/catalog/) and search for the Redis Cloud service.
+Provision an instance of the free 30 MB tier service.

 ![Redis Service](../images/redis_service.png)